Configure your GitLab Dedicated instance

 Private hosted zones

-- You have multiple DNS names or aliases that will be accessed using a single endpoint.
-For example, if you are running a reverse proxy to connect to more than one service in your environment.
+• Create multiple DNS names or aliases that use a single endpoint, such as when running a reverse proxy to connect to multiple services.

 When using your GitLab Dedicated instance’s domain as part of an alias, you must include two subdomains before the main domain, where: